-Arts Nova Scotia’s Grants to Organizations and Small Groups program supports projects by Nova Scotia professional arts organizations in the creation, production and dissemination of vibrant, interesting artistic work.
+Arts Nova Scotia’s Grants to Organizations and Small Groups program supports projects by Nova Scotia professional arts organizations in the creation, production and dissemination of artistic work.
 The program also seeks to strengthen artistic or administrative capacity within arts organizations by developing skills and enriching knowledge.

 Activities Assisted and Level of Funding